capistrano/capistrano/documentation/getting-started/authentication-and-authorisation/index.markdown

          loaded into the agent.
 {% endprism %}

-In laymans terms, you should't use SSH agent forwarding to machines where you don't trust the administrators, as they can can override the permissions on the system and use your keys as if they were you.
+In layman's terms, you shouldn't use SSH agent forwarding to machines where you don't trust the administrators, as they can can override the permissions on the system and use your keys as if they were you.
 That said, if you can't trust your server administrators, perhaps they shouldn't have access to your